Damien Echols: Celebrity support and collaborations

-The Devil's Knot book and film
+Devil's Knot book and film

-Echols's character is central for the Devil's Knot: The True Story of the West Memphis Three, a 2002 true crime story by Mara Leveritt.
-In 2013, Atom Egoyan directed Devil's Knot, a film adaptation of the book with Reese Witherspoon and Colin Firth.
-Echols's character was played by an upcoming actor James Hamrick.
+Echols is a central figure of Devil's Knot: The True Story of the West Memphis Three, a 2002 true crime book by Mara Leveritt.
+In 2013, Atom Egoyan directed Devil's Knot, a feature film adaptation of the book starring Colin Firth and Reese Witherspoon, which was produced by Worldview Entertainment.
+Echols's character was played by James Hamrick.
+The film premiered at the 2013 Toronto International Film Festival and was released in U.S. theaters on May 9, 2014.

 The Midnight Gospel appearance

 In April 2020, Echols appeared as Darryl the Fish in The Midnight Gospel animated TV series aired on Netflix.
-His character walked the main character Clancy through the philosophy of magick.
+His character walked the main character Clancy through the philosophy of magic.

 Stranger Things character

 In the fourth season of Netflix's Stranger Things the character and story of Eddie Munson is closely based on Echols' life as he too is wrongly accused of murder based on his appearance.
 The writers reportedly took inspiration from the Paradise Lost documentary.